• Facebook

 You might be wondering: so many aspects of our lives nowadays are electronic – from bills to communication devices – so why shouldn’t my will be electronic as well?
 Why are there so many guidelines to creating a proper will?
 Having an appropriately designed and executed will ensures your wishes are carried out in the manner you intended them to and decreases the possibility of fraud.
 With little to no law to rely upon, until the California legislature develops a statute addressing what is required of an electronic will, it would be anybody’s guess whether your Samsung tablet will would be considered valid and probated in this state.
 Therefore, until that happens, it would be prudent to continue creating your will the traditional way – with your estate planning attorney.

-If you are interested in creating an estate plan or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
-The attorneys at Lonich Patton Ehrlich Policastri have decades of experience handling complex estate planning matters, including living wills and trusts, and we are happy to offer you a free consultation.
+If you are interested in creating an estate plan or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.
+The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters, including living wills and trusts, and we are happy to offer you a free consultation.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.